District Development Council: 2020 DDC elections

 The first DDC elections in the history of Jammu and Kashmir were held from 28 November 2020 in eight phases across the two-hundred and eighty DDC constituencies.
 People's Alliance for Gupkar Declaration (PAGD) won 110 seats while BJP emerged as the single largest party by winning 75 seats.
 But later on 19 January, the JKPC left the PAGD, which brought down the PAGD's seat tally from 110 to 102, as JKPC had won 8 seats.

 Some of the opposition's leaders of Jammu and Kashmir were arrested under detention laws prior to the elections.

-The counting of votes in two DDC constituencies has been kept in abeyance as two of the candidates in them are reportedly from Pakistani administered Azad Kashmir.
+The counting of votes in two DDC constituencies has been kept in abeyance as two of the candidates in them are reportedly from Pakistani administered Kashmir.
+An Apni Party backed Independent won in one, while JKNC backed Independent won in the other seat.

-DDC Chairman

-Every DDC consists of a DDC Chairman and Vice-Chairman.
-The elections for this post in each DDC began from 6 February 2021 till 20 February 2021.
-Since each DDC has 14 members, the winning candidate requires the support of minimum 8 DDC members in that council.
-The election for this post also requires quorum which is minimum of 10 members for the election to take place.

 Defections of elected candidates

 The elected members of DDC defected from one party to another as the process of voting for the post of DDC Chairman and Vice-Chairman began.
 2 elected DDC members from Jammu & Kashmir National Conference left the party and joined Jammu and Kashmir Apni Party.
 Apart from this several independent DDC members also joined Jammu and Kashmir Apni Party before the voting for DDC Chairman had begun.